-prioritise and adequately fund the expansion and improvement of the public transport system, including the rapid implementation of an urban light rail system in Perth
+- prioritise and adequately fund the expansion and improvement of the public transport system, including the rapid implementation of an urban light rail system in Perth - introduce structural reforms to address the imbalance in power, funding and decision-making between Main Roads WA and other transport related agencies

-- introduce structural reforms to address the imbalance in power, funding and decision-making between Main Roads WA and other transport related agencies - bring implementation of the Public Transport Plan forward so that an integrated network of light rail and bus rapid transit services is completed by 2030 at the latest - increase rapid transit infrastructure and public transport services where the current network is most deficient - transform the CBD-centric public transport system into a network that better connects Strategic Metropolitan Centres with improved east-west connectivity - prioritise Transit Oriented Development (TOD) at rail stations, bus interchanges and transport hubs, taking care to ensure better design and affordability of housing and commercial development at TODs - ensure that the State Government retains control over basic rail infrastructure and the overall management of the public transport network - transition the Transperth and regional bus fleets to non-fossil fuel driven vehicles - investigate the electrification of rail locomotives - foster local strategic urban redevelopment initiatives to bring workplaces, commercial centres and public transport within walking and cycling range of residences - prioritise freight rail investments and intermodal facilities to increase freight volumes on rail relative to road transport, including the re-establishment of rail systems to cart grain from country silos to ports - urgently revise the Metropolitan Region Scheme in conjunction with the Department of Planning with the view to rationalising road reserves and urban freeways and bring forward a scheme that prioritises public transport and sustainable urban development - re-introduce a state shipping service to all deep water coastal ports as a road transport reduction measure
+- bring implementation of the Public Transport Plan forward so that an integrated network of light rail and bus rapid transit services is completed by 2030 at the latest - increase rapid transit infrastructure and public transport services where the current network is most deficient - transform the CBD-centric public transport system into a network that better connects Strategic Metropolitan Centres with improved east-west connectivity - prioritise Transit Oriented Development (TOD) at rail stations and ensure better design and affordability of housing and commercial development at TODs - ensure that the State Government retains control over basic rail infrastructure and the overall management of the public transport network - facilitate the development of charging infrastructure to stimulate the rapidly expanded uptake of Electric Vehicles into the Western Australian transport system. - adopt targets to shift our entire transport system from liquid fossil fuels to electrification, which can be powered by renewables (see also The Greens (WA) Energy policy) - transition the Transperth and regional bus fleets to non-fossil fuel driven vehicles - investigate the electrification of rail locomotives - investigate options for improving the fuel-efficiency of the trucking fleet, or the replacement / retrofitting of the current diesel trucking fleet with electric drive vehicles - complete the Perth Bicycle Network as a priority - complete a vision for an integrated Bicycle Network for every significant regional community in Western Australia - implement the Greens Bike Vision 2029, providing new education programs and infrastructure that provide safe routes to every school in Perth; and that safely connects people to train stations, shopping centres and employment hubs by bike - fund cycling infrastructure and programs at three per cent of the State Transport Budget to meet the target to double the mode share (adopted by all governments in the National Cycling Strategy) - introduce 'Safe Passing Distance' legislation that would require motorists to give a minimum one-metre distance to people on bikes when approaching and passing them.
+This distance would increase to 1.5 metres in roads zones with speeds above 60kmh - urgently revise the Metropolitan Region Scheme in conjunction with the Department of Planning with the view to rationalising road reserves and urban freeways and bring forward a scheme that prioritises public transport and sustainable urban development - investigate providing dedicated space on train carriages for bikes and ensure that bicycles can be carried on trains at all times of the day - require transport impact studies for major developments, such as shopping centres, urban developments and education centres - foster local strategic urban redevelopment initiatives to bring workplaces, commercial centres and public transport within walking and cycling range of residences